Singapore, Chile, New Zealand launch negotiations for green economy partnership

 Green energy sources are becoming viable alternatives to fossil fuels, and capital is flowing into low-carbon and energy-efficient solutions – showing that growth and sustainability can be mutually reinforcing, he said.

-“Trade can facilitate our collective green transition, by facilitating cross-border flows of the goods, services, technologies and finance that enable it.”
+“Trade can facilitate our collective green transition, by facilitating the cross-border flows of the goods, services, technologies and finance that enable this.”

 New Zealand PM Christopher Luxon said that as the rapid pace of global regulatory change creates more complexity for businesses, countries must work together to help reduce the burden of compliance, with greater cooperation and coordination.